ppfmirador/biciregistro-app/README.md

 ## Troubleshooting & FAQ

-- **CORS Errors:** If you experience CORS errors from Cloud Functions, ensure your local development URL (e.g., `http://localhost:3000` or your Gitpod/Cloud Workstation URL) is added to `cors.json` AND that your production/staging URLs are set as environment variables for the functions.
+- **CORS Errors:** If you experience CORS errors from Cloud Functions, ensure your local development URL (e.g., `http://localhost:3000` or your Gitpod/Cloud Workstation URL) is added to `functions/src/cors.json`.
+This file is the single source of truth for allowed origins.
 - **App Check Errors (403 Forbidden):** When running locally, App Check will block requests.
 Open the browser's developer console.
 You will see an App Check message with a debug token.
 Copy this token and add it to `.env.local` as `NEXT_PUBLIC_FIREBASE_APPCHECK_DEBUG_TOKEN`.
 - **Firebase Auth Redirects:** For authentication to work correctly on a custom domain, the `apphosting.yaml` file contains necessary rewrite rules.
 The `next.config.ts` file also uses `FIREBASE_AUTH_HOSTING_URL` for this purpose.
 Ensure this variable is set correctly.
+- **Cloud Functions Deploy Error `Cannot find module`**: This often happens if non-TypeScript files (like `.json`) are not correctly included in the build process.
+The standard solution in this project is:
+  1. Place the resource file (e.g., `cors.json`) inside the `functions/src` directory.
+  2. Ensure a `postbuild` script in `functions/package.json` copies the file from `src/` to the output `lib/` directory.
+  3. Update the `import` path in your `.ts` file to be relative to its final location in the `lib/` directory (e.g., `import config from './config.json'`).

 ## Contributing Guidelines